anilmainali/Everyday-Learning/ScratchPad.md

 vugen assign control id's to each of these objects.

-once it is assigned it will go and identify those objects using the control ids
+Once it is assigned it will go and identify those objects using the control ids

+Since the control ids can be really big in lr_strings.h is assigned to as a string variables and it is calling it as objects.and it is using the objects in script-shel112

+will my script work, if i use control id's directly in the script?

+# Useful LR Shortcuts

+control + T = TRANSACTION NAME